gildas-lormeau/zip.js/BENCHMARKS.md

 **No 7-Zip preset runs zlib's algorithm**, so `-mx=6` and level 6 are not the same request and a table pairing them by digit is measuring two things at once.
-This section therefore has two parts: the defaults against each other, and then a frontier that varies *one* axis, the compression level, on **both** sides at a fixed core budget.
+This section therefore has two parts: the defaults against each other, and then level against level, varying *one* axis on **both** sides at a fixed core budget.

 ### Defaults against defaults